walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery-format.md

 current host option.
 Native aliases, access groups and old device attestations are not portable policy.
 Hardware-generated/device-bound host policies prohibit the operation independently of the record's cryptographic validity.

-## Derivation
+## Legacy derivation reader

+The example above is the retained legacy form.
+New creation never generates a seed/domain/index record.
+Existing derived records remain readable and pending submissions retry their original bytes at the same record ID.

-For `derived` records:
+For existing `derived` records:

-1. Generate a 32-byte seed using the platform cryptographic random source.
+1. Decode the original 32-byte seed from the record.
 2. Compute `PRK = HMAC-SHA-256(key = UTF8("id.walt.wallet.identity/recovery/v1"), message = seed)`.
 3. For `attempt` from 0 through 255, compute:
    `candidate = HMAC-SHA-256(PRK, UTF8("P-256/signing/" + domain + "/" + index + "/" + attempt) || 0x01)`.